 - Capital Weather Gang: The weather forecasters of the Washington Post are often more accurate in their bloom predictions, and they update frequently on changing weather patterns.

 - Blossom Cam: Track progress of the blossoms from several spots around the Tidal Basin.

-What is your favorite spot to visit cherry blossoms in the DC, Maryland, and Virginia?
-We’d love to see your suggestions in the comments below.
+What is your favorite spot to see cherry blossoms in the DC, Maryland, and Virginia?
+Please leave your suggestions in the comments below.
 Enjoy nature all season long, and shift your focus from cherries to bluebells, with these Fabulous Ways to Celebrate Spring in Northern Virginia.